jsoma/playfair-projects/projects/olaya-argueso/compared-accessibility-subways/STORY.md

----
-  title: "Is your city's subway network accessible?"
-  summary: "NYC and Paris have very few accessible stations (around 20% of the total number), while Madrid stands out with 67% wheelchair-friendly stations"
-  author: "Olaya Argueso"
----

 After analysing data from Madrid, Paris and NYC's subway networks, this graph shows the degree of accessibility of the subway networks of these three cities.